mridubhatnagar/blogs-backup/cmjtmkvap000102l236djho27.md

 Ofcourse like every other book lover.
 There are books I purchased and didn’t read.
 It was “We The Citizens.
 Strengthening the Indian Republic” by Khyati Pathak, Anupam Manur, Pranay.
 A bunch more are there from previous years. 😄

 In between the year for months.
 I didn’t pick up any book.
 Attention was divided between several things.
-Marriage season, work, errands and what not.
+Marriage season, work, errands, stress and what not.
 Skipped all the book meetups, no travel.
 Fast forward to December.

 What bought me back to reading after a long gap was Fredrick Beckman again.
 Sunlight, a cup of hot coffee, a loved book in hand and a chocolate cookie can make you happy.
 The year comes to an end and I again found Beckman books in my hand.
 Novel A Deal of Lifetime followed by Every Morning The Way Home Gets Longer and Longer. 🙂